advice hub

 5. FIND THE RIGHT MORTGAGE LENDER

 Your mortgage is a long-term commitment.
 It’s in your best interest to shop around for the best interest rates and terms before settling on one.
-Like your home, you have to consider several factors, including:
+Like your home, you must consider several factors, including:

 6. CLOSE ON YOUR HOME